dpurda/nextround/README.md

 ### Deployment approach

-Not yet deployed (deferred by request during development — this is a single Docker-deployable Rails app with no external service dependencies, so it's a `fly launch` / `fly deploy` away using the Dockerfile Rails 8 already generates, with the SQLite file living on a Fly volume).
+Live at **[nextround.fly.dev](https://nextround.fly.dev)** — a single
+Fly.io Machine running the Rails 8 default Docker build, with the SQLite files on a Fly volume.
+CI (Brakeman, importmap audit, Rubocop) and CD (`flyctl deploy`) run as two independent GitHub Actions workflows on push to `main`.
+Full diagrams (data flow, CI/CD + runtime topology) and the scaling tradeoffs are in [`ARCHITECTURE.md`](ARCHITECTURE.md).

 ## Design decisions